rebelsky/sams-assorted-musings-reflections/overloads.md

 teaching one course at Dartmouth in Spring 1993.

 [12] For example, Department Chairs can no longer accumulate their releases when they are unable to take them.
-They must instead take an which I am told was intentionally kept low to discourage Chairs from giving up their releases.
+They must instead take an amount which I am told was intentionally kept low to discourage Chairs from giving up their releases.

 [14] There are excellent reasons for moving away from future course releases.
 They are a complicated liability for the College.